-The ambient solar wind has two distinct components, typically referred to as the "fast" ($\sim 750 km s^{-1}$) and the "slow" solar wind ($\sim 400 km s^{-1}$), although their differences are not limited to only their speed (and extend to their formation mechanism at the Sun, for example).
-Fast solar wind flows outwards along "open" magnetic field lines associated with coronal holes [Hassler et al., 1999], which are largely confined to the polar regions at times around sunspot minimum.
+The ambient solar wind has two distinct components, typically referred to as the "fast" ($\sim 750 \text{ km s}^{-1}$) and the "slow" solar wind ($\sim 400 \text{ km s}^{-1}$), although their differences are not limited to only their speed (and extend to their formation mechanism at the Sun, for example).
+Fast solar wind flows outward along "open" magnetic field lines associated with coronal holes (Hassler et al., 1999), which are largely confined to the polar regions at times around sunspot minimum.
 The slow solar wind emanates from, or regions close to, closed coronal loops, which are confined to equatorial regions at sunspot minimum.
 During solar maximum, the coronal magnetic field is far more dynamic, with a much weaker dipole component.
 Consequently, the slow solar wind is observed at a much greater range of solar latitudes.

-In-situ spacecraft observations of the solar wind provide direct measurements of the solar wind plasma and HMF, which is directly rebateable to state vectors of the ENLIL simulation.
+In situ spacecraft observations of the solar wind provide direct measurements of the solar wind plasma and HMF, which is directly rebateable to state vectors of the ENLIL simulation.
 However, only sparse spatial coverage of the global heliosphere is possible.
 Temporally, there has been near-complete data coverage in near-Earth space since 1996.
-Close to the L1 Lagrangian point between the Sun and the Earth (at heliocentric distance of $\sim 0.99AU$), ACE [Stone et al., 1998] and Wind [Gloeckler et al., 1995] spacecraft have provided measurements since 1996, with the DSCOVR mission [Leslie and Cole, 2016; Burt and Smith, 2012] taking over as the standard observatory in June 2015.
-Away from near-Earth space, the two STEREO spacecraft [Kaiser et al., 2008; Davis et al., 2009] observe the solar wind from the elliptic plane, drifting 22° further ahead and behind the Earth each year, and the HELIOS spacecraft [Jackson, 1985a, b] which explored the inner heliosphere to 0.29AU.
-This data is all freely available online (e.g. at https://nssdc.gsfc.nasa.gov/space/).
+Close to the L1 Lagrangian point between the Sun and the Earth (at heliocentric distance of ~0.99 AU), Advanced Composition Explorer (ACE) (Stone et al., 1998) and Wind (Gloeckler et al., 1995) spacecraft have provided measurements since 1996, with the DSCOVR mission (Burt & Smith, 2012; Leslie & Cole, 2016) taking over as the standard observatory in June 2015.
+Away from near-Earth space, the two STEREO spacecraft (Davis et al., 2009; Kaiser et al., 2008) observe the solar wind from the elliptic plane, drifting 22° further ahead and behind the Earth each year, and the Helios spacecraft (Jackson, 1985a, 1985b), which explored the inner heliosphere to 0.29 AU.
+These data are all freely available online (e.g., at https://nssdc. gsfc.nasa.gov/space/).